 No single variable can do that job by itself.
 Policy rates show the price of short-term money, but not the full availability of credit.
 Credit spreads reflect risk pricing, but not whether banks are tightening non-price terms.
 Equity markets may signal sentiment and valuation pressure, yet they do not fully capture rollover stress or access to new financing.
 A financial conditions index exists because financing conditions move through several channels at once, and those channels do not always move together.

-Components and construction logic
+Components and composite construction

 That is why a composite index usually combines both market-price inputs and credit-supply inputs.
 Market-based measures react continuously through yields, spreads, equity drawdowns, implied volatility, and funding premia.
 Credit-supply measures add another layer by showing whether lenders are actually extending balance-sheet capacity, often through variables such as lending standards, loan availability, collateral terms, or survey-based credit willingness.
 Together, these inputs describe not just what markets are charging, but also whether financing is being transmitted through the system.